Core Idea

 A DNA Meeting must satisfy all five criteria to function correctly:

 - Shines a light on big decisions: Participation is mandatory for designated senior engineers.
-Important technical decisions cannot happen in back-channels or informal conversations.
+Important technical decisions cannot happen in back-channels.
 Visibility is enforced by structure.

-- Brings technical firepower: Membership is senior engineers, not managers.
-The people in the room are the organisation’s deepest technical expertise.
+- Brings technical firepower: Membership is senior engineers, not managers — the organisation’s deepest technical expertise.

 - Has teeth: Decisions made in DNA Meetings stick.
 Management cannot casually override them.
 Without this, the forum is theatre.

 - Is inclusive: Any engineer may observe or attend.
-Membership in the decision-making circle is earned by seniority; presence in the room is open to all.
+Decision-making membership is earned by seniority; presence in the room is open to all.

-- Is drama-free: The forum is professional, focused on technical merit, and not a venue for political manoeuvring.
+- Is drama-free: Focused on technical merit, not political manoeuvring.
 Conflict is expected and surfaced constructively.

 The “Teeth” Requirement